75saladin/MusicDirs/README.md

   now my idea is to use plain-text config files, supplied on the command-line, to allow the user to specify sets of options and swap between them simply by specifying a different config file.

+  Final commit: ParseConfig takes one argument: the name of a config file in use/, with or without .txt extension, from which the music directories schema will be generated.
+Currently the schema will simply be printed.
+Still needed: a self-contained explanation.
+Probably a --use flag which will just contain this info.
+Next to tackle: delving into the music directories and comparing their contents.
+That won't be very useful (unless I have some albums that are missing tracks), but it will once I get into reading the tags and and operating based on that.